Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 1. Take a non-critical system offline

 2. Observe: Who is informed?
 How quickly?
-Who decides?
+Who makes the decision?

 3. Document what happens